bocke/bocke/README.md

 - Performing systematic code cleanup, refactoring routines, and bug-fixing passes
 - Exploring hybrid workflows for retro-computing toolchains and low-memory systems

+I’ll be uploading some of these projects soon.
+They are not production-quality software — they are experimental and educational in nature.
+These repositories reflect my exploration of programming and systems concepts, and serve as sandboxes for learning and prototyping.

 ---

 ## News